 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Train tickets from Florence to Pisa Centrale can start from as little as €8.70 when you book in advance and are usually more expensive when you book on the day.
-Prices can also vary depending on the time of day, route and class you book.
+Train ticket prices from Florence to Pisa Centrale can start from as little as €8.70 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

-The first train from Florence to Pisa Centrale leaves at 00:45 from Florence Santa Maria Novella.
+The first train from Florence to Pisa Centrale leaves at 10:28.
 Times and services may vary during weekends and holidays.

-The last train from Florence to Pisa Centrale leaves at 23:13 from Florence Santa Maria Novella.
+The last train from Florence to Pisa Centrale leaves at 14:38.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Florence to Pisa Centrale cover a distance of around 43 miles (69 km) during the journey.